edannenberg/kubler/README.md

 Only rebuild myimage, ignore images it depends on:

     $ ./build.sh -nF build myimage

+## Updating to a newer gentoo stage3 release

+First check for a new release by running:

+    $ ./build.sh update

+If a new release was found simply rebuild the stack by running:

+    $ ./build.sh -F

+* Things might break, Oracle downloads, for example, may not work.
+You can always download them manually to tmp/distfiles.

 Parts from the original [gentoo docker][gentoo-docker] docs that still apply: